 The main purpose of our shows is for you to show off your flowering orchids.
 For our Fall show, the emphasis really is on IOS member displays, either as individuals or with a group of friends.
-If you have fewer than four flowering plants, you may add them to the IOS society display, but with four or more you must make a display.
+If you have fewer than four flowering plants, you may add them to the IOS society display, but with four or more you must register your own.

-You will find all of that on this page.
+You will find everything you need for these three steps on this page.

 Follow this link to register to have an exhibit.
 This is due by October 1st.

-Your exhibit will be given a number by the show chair (emailed to you after completing the above form), and you will assign each person in your display a letter.
+Once you have your exhibit number from the show chair, you will assign each person in your display a letter.
 So if you are exhibit 6, then you are 6A, and your friends are 6B, 6C and so on.

 PLANT/OBJECT REGISTRATION FOR JUDGING

 The Illinois Orchid Society Fall Show is an American Orchid Society judged show.
-Here are our entry rules and schedule:
+Please refer to the Entry Rules and Show schedule in the next section to complete this form.

 ***THE SHOW SCHEDULE HAS CHANGED***